ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 ## Components Selection
 ### Motor Driver H-Bridge
- As I mentioned above I selected ST Electronics' VNH5019A-E Full H-bridge IC which is capable of handling one DC brushed motor will speed and direction adjustments.
+ As I mentioned above, I selected ST Electronics' VNH5019A-E Full H-bridge IC which is capable of handling one DC brushed motor with speed and direction adjustments.
 This Motor driver can handle continuous 12A current and Peak 30A current through the motor.
 This higher current carrying capability is the most attractive specification of this IC.
-Other than that low power consumption, current sensing capability, automatic under/over voltage shutdown and protection considerations are some other positive specs in choosing this product over other ICs.
+Other than that, low power consumption, current sensing capability, automatic under/over voltage shutdown and protection are some other cool specs in choosing this product over other ICs.

 <figure class="half">
 	<a href="/assets/images/motor_control2/2.jpg"><img src="/assets/images/motor_control2/2.jpg"></a>
 <figcaption> VNH5019 Full H-bridge IC Top and Bottom Sides.</figcaption>